I remember the pavement more than anything. Faded gray concrete with shoots of grass jutting up between the cracks.

 “The GDP is sexist because it adopts a framework of value creation and productivity that is traditionally anchored on individualistic, male-dominated activities,” says Lorenzo Fioramonti, professor of political economy at the University of Pretoria and author of The World After GDP.
 “It relegates all activities that have to do with care, nurturing, and community support—[which are] traditionally performed by women—to the margins of economic value creation.”

-People may appreciate the fact that women are caregivers, but they don’t value those activities.
 People may appreciate the fact that women (or men) are caregivers, but they don’t value those activities at the same level as the other economic factors measured in the GDP.
 One can understand empirically that caregiving and raising children is important, but in terms of economic measures, awareness alone won’t evolve issues of women’s rights.
 Until society creates and utilizes indicators that recognize and factor caregiving into universally recognized metrics, it will never be equal.

 “One effect of GDP is that it justifies government policies that allocate little or no funding to support the essential work of caregiving,” Eisler says.
 “This is a major factor in the disproportionate poverty of women worldwide, as it is women who still primarily perform this work for free in households, with no retirement or pensions.”
 Eisler expands on these ideas in her TEDx talk “Building a caring economy,” where she proposes the concept of “caring economics”: a system that provides fundamental equality for the nonmarket services that are largely performed by women.